couchbaselabs/docs-ng/content/couchbase-manual-2.0/using-the-web-console.markdown

 ### Creating and Editing Views

-You can create a new design document and/or view by clicking the **Unhandled:**
-`[:unknown-tag :guibutton]` button within the `Views` section of the Web Console.
+You can create a new design document and/or view by clicking the `Create Development View` button within the `Views` section of the Web Console.
 If you are creating a new design document and view you will be prompted to supply both the design document and view name.
 To create or edit your documents using the REST API, see [Design Document REST API](couchbase-manual-ready.html#couchbase-views-designdoc-api).

-To create a new view as part of an existing design document, click the **Unhandled:** `[:unknown-tag :guibutton]` button against the corresponding design document.
+To create a new view as part of an existing design document, click the `Add View` button against the corresponding design document.

 View names must be specified using one or more UTF-8 characters.
 You cannot have a blank view name.
 View names cannot have leading or trailing whitespace